Millennials think they know a lot about credit. But the numbers tell a different story.

-A Pennsylvania woman was recently arrested for allegedly swiping customer cards on a personal card reader while she worked the drive-thru at a Dunkin’ Donuts, WFMZ reports, reportedly using the information to create duplicate cards and charge more than $800 to the accounts.
+A Pennsylvania woman was arrested for allegedly swiping customer cards on a personal card reader while she worked the drive-thru at a Dunkin’ Donuts, WFMZ reported, reportedly using the information to create duplicate cards and charge more than $800 to the accounts.

 3. On the Phone

 People are pretty trusting when making orders over the phone, assuming that whoever takes the order is entering the credit or debit card number, expiration date and security code into a payment system, not just copying it down for their own use.
 On the flip side, it might not be the person on the other end of the call you should worry about — plenty of people read their card information aloud within earshot of strangers, making it easy for someone nearby to write down the numbers.

 Most radio-frequency identification (RFID)-enabled credit and debit cards have a symbol (four curved lines representing a signal emission) indicating the card has the technology for contactless payment.
 If you have one of these cards, you have the ability to use tap-and-pay terminals found at some retailers, because your card sends payment information via radio frequencies, received by the terminal.

 That same technology also allows thieves to use RFID scanners to copy your card data if they get close enough to it and your card isn’t protected.
 If you’re not sure your card has RFID technology, call your issuer, and if it does, use signal-blocking materials and products to protect it.

 Thieves have been installing copying devices at gas pumps and ATMs for years: They tamper with card readers to install skimmers that copy your card data when you swipe it, so a thief takes your credit or debit card information while you complete an otherwise routine transaction.
 Experts advise you look closely at card readers for signs of tampering, use ATMs serviced by your bank, and check your card activity regularly for signs of fraud.